amandashu/Cupcake-Muffin-Classification/reports/clean.md

 |------|------|------|------|------|------|------|------|
 | https://www.thebakerchick.com/apple-cider-cupc... | cupcake | 1.5 | 2 | 0.5 | 0.667 | 2 | 1

-Since the recipes might produce a different number of cupcakes/muffins, rather than actual amounts of each ingredient, these numbers are converted to percentages (i.e. 40 in flour column indicates flour makes up 40% of all the ingredients).
+Since the recipes might produce a different number of cupcakes/muffins, rather than actual amounts of each ingredient, these numbers are converted to percentages (i.e. 40 in flour column indicates flour makes up 40% of all six ingredients).
 Note that a few columns are first converted to cups in order to make these calculation.
-A column for which blog the recipe comes from is also added.
+The column `blog`, which describes which blog the recipe comes from, is also added.

 The final clean data frame, which is outputted to `/data/recipes_clean.csv`, looks like this: